 Join us and journey into a magical world of puppetry …

-Indigo Moon’s shows and educational work are inspired by both traditional and contemporary techniques.
-Whenever possible we aspire to making seamless shows which allow the audience to enter another world and leave this one behind for the duration of the performance.
-We also seek any opportunities within our shows to appeal at different levels to different ages, and, in keeping with tradition, to communicate as well as entertain.
+Indigo Moon Theatre’s productions and educational work are inspired by both traditional and contemporary techniques.
+We aspire to making shows that allow the audience to enter another world and leave this one behind for the duration of the performance.
+We also seek any opportunities within our shows to appeal at different levels to different ages, and to communicate as well as entertain.

-Our shows The Worm That Squirmed and The Lost Forest both mainly use traditional Wayang Golek, though we stage them in a non-traditional way combined with other media including shadows and our own original music, adapted to suit family audiences (- with shorter attention spans than those who are used to watching puppet shows through the night in Indonesia!).
+The Worm That Squirmed and The Lost Forest (pictured above) both mainly use traditional Wayang Golek, though we stage them in a non-traditional way combined with other media including shadows and our own original music.
+Our shows are adapted to suit family audiences with shorter attention spans than those who are used to watching puppet shows through the night in Indonesia!

-In the case of our 4 shadow theatre shows, Mermarella, Alice & the White Rabbit and Aladdin, & Jungle Book as well as our shadow theatre techniques workshops, we have been inspired by the work of German shadow film pioneer Lotte Reiniger, Italian company Teatro Gioca Vita, American shadow artist Larry Reed and Indonesian (Balinese) director Putu Wijaya.
+In the case of our four shadow theatre shows, Mermarella (pictured above), Alice & the White Rabbit, Aladdin & Jungle Book as well as our shadow theatre techniques workshops, we have been inspired by the work of German shadow film pioneer Lotte Reiniger, Italian company Teatro Gioca Vita, American shadow artist Larry Reed and Indonesian (Balinese) director Putu Wijaya.
 Large scale creative techniques and the accessibility of this art form – with its ability to make spectacular effects relatively easily – make this another very satisfying medium to work with.